VIEW MORE

 Multicellular structure formation in response to low level background radiation.

-The aim of this proposal is to study the contribution of cellular organization in the response to low background radiation by investigating this response in unicellular near Metazoa models, which form multicellular structures during their life cycle or in response to environmental stimuli.
+The aim of this proposal is to study cellular organisation in response to a low background radiation environment, using models of unicellular near Metazoa, which form multicellular structures during their life cycle or under external stimuli.

 PB-07-23